TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 24/Acts 24.8.md

 ---

-from whom thou wilt be able, by examining him thyself, to take knowledge of all these things whereof we accuse him.
+By examining him yourself you may ascertain all these things of which we accuse him."